nani-bobbara/Data-Insights/README.md

 # DataInsight Platform

-This repository contains the DataInsight Platform, a comprehensive data analytics solution built as a microservices architecture with three independent React applications.
+This repository contains the DataInsight Platform, a comprehensive data analytics solution built as a microservices architecture with three independent React applications and a supporting API service.

 ## Repository Structure